WebOrigami/docs/src/content/language/templates.md

 ### Reference the key for a value

-When `@map` calls a template, it passes three parameters: the value being mapped, the key for that value, and the overall tree being mapped.
+When `map` calls a template, it passes three parameters: the value being mapped, the key for that value, and the overall tree being mapped.
 You don't have to use all the parameters.

 The key parameter can be useful when you are building a list or index.
 For example, suppose you want to build an index page for a blog, where you will write posts in a `posts` folder: